 - Receivables are evaluated by the company based on parameters such as interest rates and individual credit worthiness of the customer.
 Based on this evaluation, allowances are taken into account for the expected credit losses of these receivables. - The fair value of loans from banks and other financial liabilities, security deposit, as well as other financial liabilities is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities. - The fair values of the unquoted equity instruments have been estimated using a net adjusted fair value method.
-The valuation requires management to make certain assumptions about the assets, liabilities, investments of Investee Company.
-The probabilities of the various assumptions can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments based on the best information available to the Company. - The fair values of quoted equity instruments are derived from quoted market prices in active markets. - The Company enters into foreign exchange forward contracts are valued using valuation techniques, which employs the use of market observable - The fair value of floating rate borrowings are determined by using DCF method using discount rate that reflects the issuer's borrowing rate at the end of the reporting period.
-The own non-performance risk as end of year was assessed to be insignificant. - 22.
-Service charges represents income received/accrued towards reimbursement of expenses incurred for investee company with a markup of 1%. - 23.
-This Company is a Foreign Company and Subsidiary of an Indian Company.
-Hence there was no dealing in Indian Currency.
-Henceforth Rule 11D of the Companies (Audit & Auditors) Amendment Rules 2017 is not applicable.
+The valuation requires management to make certain assumptions about the assets, liabilities, investments of investee Company.
+The probabilities of the various assumptions can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments based on the best information available to the Company. - The fair values of quoted equity instruments are derived from quoted market prices in active markets, - The Company enters into foreign exchange forward contracts are valued using valuation techniques, which employs the use of market observable inputs. - The fair value of floating rate borrowings are determined by using DCF method using discount rate that reflects the issuer's borrowing rate at the end of the reporting period.
+The own non-performance risk as end of year was assessed to be insignificant.